munificent/craftinginterpreters/book/hash-tables.md

 The fun happens over at the callers. `allocateString()` is called from two
-places: the function that copies a string and the one that takes ownership of an existing dynamically-allocated string.
+places: the function that copies a string and the one that takes ownership of an existing dynamically allocated string.
 We'll start with the first.

 ^code copy-string-hash (1 before, 1 after)